bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current plan
 * Page passes page (previously lyric) indices to page container
+    * Pages change by navigating to new path
     * Change page components to get page indices from context
-    * Pages change by navigating to new path

 # Clean up of current plan
 * Consolidate focus container and root container?
-* Why doesn't lyric scroll element have focus function?

 # Current Gatsby fixes
 * Check that Overview, Carousel, and Lyric are good for all songs